Invasion of the Body Snatchers (1978 film): Subsequent assessment

 Invasion of the Body Snatchers (1978) has been named among the greatest film remakes ever made, by several publications, including Rolling Stone.

 Film scholar M. Keith Booker posited that the film's "paranoid atmosphere" links it to other films outside the science fiction genre, and that it "bears a clear family resemblance to paranoid conspiracy thrillers like Alan J. Pakula's The Parallax View (1974)".
 Chris Barsanti, in The Sci-Fi Movie Guide (2014), praised the performances of Adams and Sutherland, but criticized some elements of the film, writing: "The subtlety of Donald Siegel's original gives way to gaudy f/x and self-consciously artsy camerawork ... the film is overindulgently long, too, though it certainly has its shocking moments."

-On the review aggregator site Rotten Tomatoes, the film has received an approval rating of 93% based on 75 reviews and an average rating of 8.2/10.
+On the review aggregator site Rotten Tomatoes, the film has received an approval rating of 93% based on 78 reviews.
 The site's consensus reads, "Employing gritty camerawork and evocative sound effects, Invasion of the Body Snatchers is a powerful remake that expands upon themes and ideas only lightly explored in the original."
 On Metacritic, the film has a weighted average score of 75 out of 100 based on 15 critics, indicating "generally favorable" reviews.

 In a 2018 review published by Complex, the film was ranked among the greatest science fiction films of all time: "Invasion of the Body Snatchers is doubly impressive; it both improves upon the '56 film and Jack Finney's literary source material with a scarier disposition and more layered character development."